 The next step is for you to watch them in action.
 The best way is to start with Trailhead training on these tools, understand how they work, and pick up hands-on training by solving available exercises.
 Here are a few resources for you:

-The other way to understand the differences in capabilities is to pick a set of scenarios and try working through all the tools.
-To get a better grasp, all you need to do is learn and practice more.
+Another way to understand the differences in capabilities is to pick a set of scenarios and try working through all the tools.
+You just need to learn and practice more to get a better grasp.
 Ultimately, it's all about what suits your business needs and expertise.